Pretty-Chitty/pretty-chitty/README.md

     X - add vs push?
     X - addAll on outlet?
-    X - ordered outlet annotation to automatically name it correctly
-- designer fails if a chit type has been removed
-  X - seems to "start" playback at random spots
+    X - ordered outlet annotation to automatically name it correctly X ?- designer fails if a chit type has been removed X - seems to "start" playback at random spots
     X - intersections with "plane geometry" dont' work correctly
 - why is chrome running at visible frame rate?
   X - better positioning of outlets via annotations?
   X - refresh is weird?
 Reset leaves chits behind? can't set font or change font correctly?
   X - IT IS CACHING THE TEXTURE!!!

-- End game display
+X - End game display